-There are two fantastic things about this DIY witch broom.
+There are two fantastic things about this witch's broom.
 1. It's easy and free to make.
 2. If you don't have a lot of storage space for things like Halloween decorations you can just compost it or burn it at the end of the season then make a new one next year.

 Hi.
 I'm Karen.
 I long like walks on the beach, scented candles, and sharp things.
 Sticks, needles, knives sharp enough to cut the piggly off a wiggly ... that sort of thing.